HackSoftware/Django-Styleguide/README.md

         return Response(status=status.HTTP_201_CREATED)
 ```

-All of the code above can be found in `utils.py` in this repository.
+All of the code above can be found in [here](https://github.com/HackSoftware/Styleguide-Example/blob/master/styleguide_example/api/mixins.py#L70), in the [Styleguide-Example](https://github.com/HackSoftware/Styleguide-Example) repo.

 ### Error formatting